Current members of the UCP group

 Former members

-Dr. Nikita Tukachev, research associate from October 2020 to December 2022 jointly with Dr. Hans Senn.
+Dr. Nikita Tukachev, research associate from 2020 to 2022 jointly with Dr. Hans Senn.
 Nikita has been investigating the numerical description of terahertz Raman spectra of biomolecules using MM/QM techniques.

 Sarah Huynen